 Michael Hibblen at the CBS Broadcast Center in New York as snow was coming down on Dec.
 5, 2002.

 The 99-year legacy included Edward R. Murrow during World War II essentially creating modern broadcast journalism as it still exists today through the way he and the reporters he hired provided first-hand storytelling with the sound and voices of the events they covered.
-Before then, radio news was primarily summaries of news headlines.
+Before then, radio news was primarily summaries of news headlines read by men with booming voices.

 While working in the 1990s for CBS radio affiliates KARN in Little Rock and WRVA Richmond, Virginia, I reported for the network every chance I got.
 There were tornadoes, the Whitewater-related convictions of former associates of President Clinton — including the forced resignation of Gov. Jim Guy Tucker — and many executions which I reported from inside Cummins Prison.
 The first time one of my reports was the lead story on a CBS newscast was May 14, 1994 with Correspondent Dav Raviv anchoring.